 Once we rodent proofed our coop, I wanted to insulate the coop to get ready for Chicago winter.
-I am really glad I set out early, because I made some mistakes in my initial design and had to redo the whole insulation before temperatures went down.
+I am really glad I set out early because I made some mistakes in my initial design and had to redo the whole insulation before temperatures went down.
 I purchased 1″ white Styrofoam sheets from Home Depot.
 They might have it at other hardware stores but they are the cheapest at Home Depot.
-They have it at the insulation section right next to pink styrofoams.
+They have it in the insulation section right next to pink styrofoam.
 I also purchased these wood looking adhesive liners to cover, because I read chickens peck and eat the styrofoam if you leave it open.
-So first I laid the strofoam sheets to the bottom and sides of the coop and then covered them with the adhesive liner.
+So first I laid the styrofoam sheets on the bottom and sides of the coop and then covered them with the adhesive liner.
 The liners adhesive wasn’t too sticky and seemed really thin.
 However, it was my first idea so I just covered all around the coop.

 You can see I covered the bottom and sides of the nest box as well.

 I laid pine shavings and straw on the floor of the coop.

 Unfortunately, this installation failed.
 The adhesive liner wasn’t strong enough to handle the girls’ pecks and claws.
 Once the liner gave way to the styrofoam they started to peck and eat it.
 So I immediately took everything out.